State Duma (Russian Empire)

-The State Duma, also known as the Imperial Duma, was the lower house of the Governing Senate in the Russian Empire, while the upper house was the State Council.
-It held its meetings in the Taurida Palace in St. Petersburg.
-It convened four times between 27 April 1906 and the collapse of the Empire in February 1917.
-The first and the second dumas were more democratic and represented a greater number of national types than their successors.
-The third duma was dominated by gentry, landowners and businessmen.
+The State Duma, also known as the Imperial Duma, was the lower house of the legislature in the Russian Empire, while the upper house was the State Council.
+It held its meetings in the Tauride Palace in Saint Petersburg.
+It convened four times between 27 April 1906 and the collapse of the empire in February 1917.
+The first and the second dumas were more democratic and represented a greater number of nationalities and groups than their successors.
+The third duma was dominated by gentry, landowners, and businessmen.
 The fourth duma held five sessions; it existed until 2 March 1917, and was formally dissolved on 6 October 1917.

 History

 Coming under pressure from the Russian Revolution of 1905, on August 6, 1905 (O.S.), Sergei Witte (appointed by Nicholas II to manage peace negotiations with Japan after the Russo-Japanese War of 1904–1905) issued a manifesto about the convocation of the Duma, initially thought to be a purely advisory body, the so-called Bulygin-Duma.
-In the subsequent October Manifesto, the Tsar promised to introduce further civil liberties, provide for broad participation in a new "State Duma", and endow the Duma with legislative and oversight powers.
+In the subsequent October Manifesto, the emperor promised to introduce further civil liberties, provide for broad participation in a new "State Duma", and endow the Duma with legislative and oversight powers.
 The State Duma was to be the lower house of a parliament, and the State Council of Imperial Russia the upper house.

 However, Nicholas II was determined to retain his autocratic power (in which he succeeded).
-On April 23, 1906 (O.S.), the Tsar issued the Fundamental Laws, which gave him the title of "supreme autocrat".
-Although no law could be made without the Duma's assent, neither could the Duma pass laws without the approval of the noble-dominated State Council (half of which was to be appointed directly by the Tsar), and the Tsar himself retained a veto.
+On April 23, 1906 (O.S.), he issued the Fundamental Laws, which gave him the title of "supreme autocrat".
+Although no law could be made without the Duma's assent, neither could the Duma pass laws without the approval of the noble-dominated State Council (half of which was to be appointed directly by the emperor), and the emperor himself retained a veto.
 The laws stipulated that ministers could not be appointed by, and were not responsible to, the Duma, thus denying responsible government at the executive level.
-Furthermore, the Tsar had the power to dismiss the Duma and announce new elections whenever he wished; article 87 allowed him to pass temporary (emergency) laws by decrees.
+Furthermore, Nicholas II had the power to dismiss the Duma and announce new elections whenever he wished; article 87 allowed him to pass temporary (emergency) laws by decrees.
 All these powers and prerogatives assured that, in practice, the Government of Russia continued to be a non-official absolute monarchy.
 It was in this context that the first Duma opened four days later, on April 27, 1906.